rexmas/Crust/README.md

 ```

 ## Persistance Adapter
-Follow the `PersistanceAdapter` protocol to create a storage adapter to Core Data, Realm, etc.
+Follow the `PersistanceAdapter` protocol to store data into Core Data, Realm, etc.

 The object conforming to `PersistanceAdapter` must include two `associatedtype`s:
 - `BaseType` - the top level class for this storage systems model objects.
   - Core Data this would be `NSManagedObject`.
   - Realm this would be `RLMObject`.
   - RealmSwift this would be `Object`.
 - `ResultsType: Collection` - Used for object lookups.
-Should return a collection of `BaseType`s.
+Should be set to a collection of `BaseType`s.

 The `Mapping` must then set it's `associatedtype AdapterKind = <Your Adapter>` to use it during mapping.